mderis/docs/docs/miscellaneous/contribution-guide.md

 ---
-title: "Contribution Guide"
+title: Contribution Guide
-category: "General"
-order: 2
+slug: /contribution-guide
 ---

 > Thank you for your consideration to contribute.
 This project is powered and driven by its users, and contributions